What type of water damage is covered by homeowners insurance?

 As Matt mentioned in the video, water damage can be costly to repair.
 Adding these extra coverages to protect your stuff would cost less than the cost of replacing and fixing everything that was damaged.
 Sewer backup and overland water coverage also include additional living expenses if you have to move out of your home while any damage is being repaired.
 These coverages are worth the nominal increase to your monthly premium, especially if you live in a flood-prone area.

-Do I need these coverages if I live in a high-rise condo?
+Do I need additional water damage insurance if I live in a high-rise condo?

 This depends on the situation.
 Let’s say the lobby or lower levels of your condo have been damaged by a flood – so badly that you can’t access your unit.
 Having that extra coverage would help with additional living expenses if you needed to relocate while the repairs are happening.
 It would also provide coverage for your items in a storage locker located in the basement of your building and was damaged by a flood.